 Three powerful new strategies to support the predictable delivery of gas power plants

 We know how to construct natural gas power plants.
 They are largely proven, fast to build, and they capitalize on a shale gas boom that has transformed the global energy landscape.
-Taken together, these factors present Owners and Developers with an unrivalled opportunity to leverage predictability as a competitive advantage in a crowded field.
+Taken together, these factors present Owners and Developers with an unrivaled opportunity to leverage predictability as a competitive advantage in a crowded field.

 What does it mean to ensure the predictable delivery of natural gas power plants?
 The concept of predictable delivery is simple enough: we’re referring to the on-time, on-budget delivery of the project, followed by an issue-free startup.
 Because the technology involved in gas power plant construction is so well-developed, we have an excellent opportunity to reduce costs through the application of Predictability Thinking™.